-The Cranberries frontwoman Dolores O’Riordan was found dead in her room at the London Hilton on Park Lane on Monday.
-People are speculating about her death, and though her cause of death is still unknown, some are worried that Dolores O’Riordan committed suicide.
+The Cranberries frontwoman Dolores O’Riordan was found dead in her room at the London Hilton on Park Lane on Monday, January 15.
+After months of speculation about her death, London authorities have now revealed that Dolores O’Riordan died by drowning.

 Dolores O’Riordan’s Tumultuous Past